folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Jesus answered him, “If I have spoken wrongly, confirm the wrong; but if I spoke rightly, why do you beat me?”***

-    * It is notable that when Jesus was slapped in the face he did speak against the wrong that was being done to him but he did not add another wrong to the situation but using his power to slap the officer in response.
+    * It is notable that when Jesus was slapped in the face, he did speak against the wrong that was being done to him, but he did not add another wrong to the situation by using his power to slap the officer in response.

 {{< /details >}}